 Who should attend

-Attendees of this course should consist of individuals responsible for the development, implementation and/or management of an Industrial Painting Contractor’s Safety and Health Program at both the corporate and site-specific levels.
-Participants should have a background in Health and Safety, Industrial Hygiene, Civil Engineering, and/or field work supervision.
-Experience levels of participants should range from at least 1 year to 10 years. an Society for Quality (ASQ).
+Individuals responsible for the development, implementation and/or management of an Industrial Painting Contractor’s Safety and Health Program at both the corporate and site-specific levels.

 It is recommended that participants have a background in at least one of the following areas: